 For decades, in support of the Massachusetts Bay Transportation Authority's (MBTA) National Transit Database (NTD) submittals to the Federal Transit Administration (FTA), the Central Transportation Planning Staff (CTPS) has produced estimates of passenger-miles traveled and unlinked passenger trips for the MBTA's bus and trackless trolley modes.
-In SFY 1996, the scope of the analysis was expanded to include heavy rail and light rail transit modes.
-In SFY 2000, the scope was expanded further to include the MBTA commuter rail mode.
-Since SFY 2001, CTPS has also produced passenger-miles traveled and unlinked trip estimates for the MBTA's purchased service bus routes (routes for which the MBTA contracts with a private carrier to provide service).
-Beginning in SFY 2014, at the request of the FTA, the MBTA reclassified some of its bus routes as part of the rapid-bus mode for NTD reporting.
-Beginning in SFY 2017, the MBTA and CTPS decided to use a rolling three-year average for some of the intermediate factors used to derive passenger-miles traveled and unlinked trips.
-In SFY 2021, the MBTA and CTPS resumed using annual data for those intermediate factors due to disruptions in data collection caused by the COVID-19 pandemic.
+Over the years, the scope of these analyses expanded to include other modes: Heavy and light rail were added in SFY 1996, commuter rail in SFY 2000, purchased-service bus routes (routes for which the MBTA contracts with a private carrier to provide service) in SFY 2001, and bus-bridge service in SFY 2021.